transcom/mymove/docs/adr/0063-use-openapi-to-compile-api-specs.md

 We have to do a lot of manual type conversions in the backend to turn the Swagger-generated Go types in our general model types.
 These type conversions are also redundant, and they're another place where we can miss changes that add or modify fields.
-However, having shared types between APIs would threaten their ability to function independently.
-(But should this even be a concern when the services they use on the backend are so interconnected anyway?)
+One possible negative is that having shared types between APIs would threaten their ability to function independently.
+However, our APIs are extremely interconnected on the backend and use many of the same services, so there is a question of how independent they could possibly be regardless.

 Lastly, we struggle with maintaining the same standards in each API.
 Some are more resistant to change, and we don't have a good method for incrementally standardizing those APIs.